jatofg/nawa/docs/sessions.md

 are available.
 Therefore, the NAWA session system is similar to the one of PHP.

-Of course, the session system is thread-safe.
+The session system is designed to be thread-safe.
+Stored session data is available during the lifetime of the `nawa::RequestHandler` object (in case of nawarun: while the app is running).

 ## Configuration